bcm-works/job-mpf/NOTES.md

 ## Limitations

-- The [scope of the app implementation](docs/adrs/002-app-prototype.md) was lowered based on my focus areas
+The [scope of the app implementation](docs/adrs/002-app-prototype.md) was lowered based on my focus areas.

--
+## Credits

+The logo image was created using the [Emblems app](https://apps.gnome.org/Emblem/).